 - Completions (based on completed order and product parameters, the stock updates automatically);

-Simple production additions to accounting software
+Simple small business manufacturing software additions to accounting software

 Example software: Apator Mozart

 - Materials planning/products balancing.

 - BOM-s (products “tree” – which parts it consists of).